pythontutor-dev/pythontutor/unsupported-features.md

 ## Python Tutor's server and live chat service may go down at any time and lose your code!
 There is NO on-call technical support available.

-This free website is maintained by one volunteer in my spare time, so I'm unable to respond to most requests.
+This is a free service that is provided as-is with no quality or uptime guarantees.
 Your issue is probably listed here.
-If you're sure it's not here, file a GitHub issue and use the "Generate permanent link" button to include a URL of your code. **I only consider credible and reproducible bug reports that show the visualizer doing something clearly incorrect.** I have no time for feature requests.
+If you're sure it's not here, file a GitHub issue and use the "Generate permanent link" button to include a URL of your code. **I only consider credible and reproducible bug reports that show the visualizer doing something clearly incorrect.**

 - If you don't get a reply from me, assume your issue will NOT be addressed.
 Please do not add duplicate issues.
-- "Get live help!" is down indefinitely; do not ask about when it may be back up.
-I will not respond to any inquiries.
+- "Get live help!" is down periodically due to heavy server loads; do not ask about when it may be back up.
 - I can't provide support for Python Tutor code embedded in other websites.
 Contact those site owners for help.